 Schools and teachers: Key Stage 3

-The following sessions offer students the opportunity to handle Museum specimens and take part in a range of object-based activities.
-Sessions are designed for groups of up to 30 students and typically last one hour.
+The sessions offer students the opportunity to handle Museum specimens and take part in a range of object-based activities involving group-work and discussion.

 The Colour of Nature